 Mr Yeldham (Class Teacher)

-Mrs Johnston, Mrs Way and Ms Branston (Support Staff)
+Mrs Johnston, Mrs Way, Ms Branston and Miss Blackwell (Support Staff)

 In the week before half term Year 6 spent the morning being trained as effective Play Leaders for the KS1 children.
 They discussed what made an effective leader and the types of activities that would work well for younger children.
 They then designed games and got to put their theories to the test with the Year 1 and Reception children.